 In this course, students will focus on preparing to take the 901 CompTIA A+ Certification Test.
 Concepts from CGS 1280 - Computer Hardware Systems will be reviewed in depth and students will be given the opportunity to review hardware concepts tested on the CompTIA exam.
 Emphasis will be placed on giving students ample practice test material and helping them focus on reviewing concepts they found challenging or confusing from prior courses.
-Prerequisites: CGS 1280, CTS 1110 Lecture Hours: 40; Lab Hours: 0; Outside Hours: 20
+Students are expected to designate an average of 10 hours for out-of-class study and assignments for this course.
+Prerequisites: CGS 1280, CTS 1110 Lecture Hours: 40 Lab Hours: 0 Outside Hours: 20